March 25, 2025

 Texas exceeds other major export states

-As of December 2021, Texas exports year to date totaled $375.
-3 billion, exceeding both 2019 and 2020 totals.
-Texas was also No. 1 in tech exports for the ninth year in a row.
+As of December 2024, Texas exports year to date totaled $455.0 billion, a 2.0% increase from 2023 and accounting for 17.3% of Texas GDP.
+Texas was also No. 1 in tech exports for the 12th year in a row.
 In total, Texas exports accounted for almost 1 million jobs, according to the Office of the Texas Governor.

 Texas exports exceeded those of the next three largest states combined, BEA data shows.